blinken/amz_sp_api/lib/fba-inbound-eligibility-api-model/docs/FbaInboundApi.md

 api_instance = AmzSpApi::FbaInboundEligibilityApiModel::FbaInboundApi.new

-asin = "asin_example" # String | The ASIN of the item for which you want an eligibility preview.
+asin = 'asin_example' # String | The ASIN of the item for which you want an eligibility preview.

-program = "program_example" # String | The program that you want to check eligibility against.
+program = 'program_example' # String | The program that you want to check eligibility against.

 opts = {
-  marketplace_ids: ["marketplace_ids_example"] # Array<String> | The identifier for the marketplace in which you want to determine eligibility.
+  marketplace_ids: ['marketplace_ids_example'] # Array<String> | The identifier for the marketplace in which you want to determine eligibility.
 Required only when program=INBOUND.
 }

 begin